Many is the time I have said, “Spiders are our friends!”

 - Predators include birds.
 Give birds and insects a water and food supply (many beneficial insects especially like flat-topped flower clusters like dill, cilantro, parsley and yarrow, and all adults need nectar and pollen).
 Planting a hedgerow with shrubs, perennials and trees gives both insects and birds a nice habitat to forage in.
 Be sure to leave mulch on the ground for predatory beetles and spiders to hide in.

 - If you need to save your plants from the pests, leave some pest insects (aka food) for the predators to eat.
 You can trim off affected plant parts, or even have a sacrificial area where you don’t control any pests.
-Watch carefully what happens – you might be surprised by what transpires!
+Watch carefully what happens – you might be surprised how many good guys are eating and parasitizing your pests.
+Sometimes plants get tougher during the season and the bugs give up.

 - Check out the Grow Smart Grow Safe searchable databases, and a lot more natural gardening information at Portland and King County metro websites